 2.7.
-The on-site power system (See Fig. 1.) is composed of distribution systems and power supplies within the plant.
-It includes the AC and DC power supplies needed to bring the plant to a controlled state following anticipated operational occurrences or accident conditions and to maintain it in a controlled state, or safe state, until off-site supplies can be restored.
-Stand-alone power supplies, such as separate power for security systems, are not included.
-The on-site power systems are separated into three different safety categories according to their safety significance; not important to safety, safety-related, and safety (See Fig. 2).
+The on-site power system is composed of distribution systems and power supplies within the plant.
+It includes the AC and DC power supplies needed to bring a the plant to a controlled state following anticipated operational occurrences or accident conditions and to maintain it in a controlled state or safe state until off-site sources can be restored.
+(See Figure 1.)
+Stand-alone power supplies, for example separate power for security systems, are not included.
+The on-site power systems are separated into three different categories according to their safety significance.
+See Figure 2.

 2.8.
-The major components of the On-site Power System include the main generator, generator step up transformer, auxiliary transformer, standby transformer and the distribution system feeding unit auxiliaries, service auxiliaries, batteries, rectifiers, inverters/UPSs, cables and standby AC power sources.
+The major components of the On-site Power System include the plant generator, plant transformer, auxiliary transformer, standby transformer and the distribution system feeding unit auxiliaries, service auxiliaries, batteries, rectifiers, inverters/UPSs, cables and standby AC power sources.
 Portions of the On-site Power System are part of the preferred power supply.